druettiger/opencloud/services/app-provider/README.md

 ## Scalability

-The app-provider service can be scaled horizontally as it primarily acts as a coordinator between applications and the OpenCloud storage layer.
+The app-provider service can be scaled horizontally as it primarily acts as a coordinator between applications and the OpenCloud backend services.